carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     runtime.
 For example:

-    -   At compile-time, range-based for loops offer a spatial safety guarantee that out-of-bounds issues cannot exist.
+    -   At compile-time, range-based for loops offer a spatial safety guarantee that out-of-bounds issues cannot exist in the absence of concurrent modification of the sequence.

     -   At runtime, garbage collected languages offer a temporal safety guarantee because objects cannot be freed while there's still a